ShivamDevrani/Assignment/README.md

 ### NOTE--->
-I have hosted this one Render so render free services may take time at starting but once server started it will run fine..
+I have hosted My server on  Render, so render free services may take time at starting but once the server started, then it will run fine..

 # School Management API